crate/crate/blackbox/docs/sql/statements/create-table.rst

 ~~~~~~~~~~~~

 A base column is a persistent column in the table metadata.
 In relational terms
 it is an attribute of the tuple of the table-relation.
-It has a name, type
+It has a name, type,
 optional default clause and constraints.

 Base columns are readable and writable (if the table itself is writable).
-Values for base columns are given in DML statements explicitly or omitted, in
+Values for base columns are given in DML statements explicitly or omitted in
 which case their value is null.

+.. _ref-default-clause:

 Default clause
 ^^^^^^^^^^^^^^